pughlab/crescent-frontend/README.md

 `npm install` to install server dependencies.
 `docker-compose up` to start the server backend.

-`docker network connect bridge minio` to connect minio to the deafult network `docker network inspect minio` to retreive the IP of the container `echo "the ip" > graphene/src/schema/minioIP.txt` to give graphene the IP
+If you are on Windows or Mac, make sure the `GRAPHENE_DEV` variable in your `.env` is set to `True`.
+Otherwise, on linux, set `GRAPHENE_DEV` to `False` and run `docker network connect bridge minio` to connect minio to the default network, followed by `docker inspect minio` to retreive the IP of the container, and finally `echo "the ip" > graphene/src/schema/minioIP.txt` to give graphene the IP

 In the `react` folder, `npm install` for frontend dependencies and then `npm start` to start a React development server.